t1/pomx/README.md

 ```

 While this makes the syntax more concise, the real benefit other languages _can_ provide (if used properly),
-is to reduce the repetition in you build files.
+is to reduce the repetition in you build files - Don't Repeat Yourself or DRY.
-By leveraging reuse, build files don't just get more concise, they also get more uniform and more expressive.
+By leveraging reuse, build files don't just get more concise,
+they also get more uniform (by reducing the snowflake effect)
+and more expressive (if you can find a solid abstraction with a clear name).
 I.e. if you want e.g. a Java EE 7 WAR, you should only specify that this is what you want,
 and the know-how required to build it, the dependencies, the Java compiler setting, the properties, etc.
 is expressed once-and-only-once in a file in the repository.
 We can do that with XML.